Research-Based

 • BioPerine – 2.5mg

-SUPERHUMAN is available in several different flavors, including Hulk Juice (Sour Gummy Bear), Unicorn Juice (Rainbow Sherbert), Orange Gainsicle (Orange Creamsicle), Kandy Kryptonite (Cotton Candy), and Krueger Kiwiberry (Kiwi Blueberry).
-You can save 25% off on your order by purchasing one of each flavor.
+SUPERHUMAN offers several flavors: Hulk Juice (Sour Gummy Bear), Unicorn Juice (Rainbow Sherbert), Orange Gainsicle (Orange Creamsicle), Kandy Kryptonite (Cotton Candy), and Krueger Kiwiberry (Kiwi Blueberry).
+You save 25% by purchasing one of each flavor.

 Pros vs. Cons